byuids-resumes/Alfaro_Resume/docs/index.md

 __Balance Innovations, A Brink's Division__, Lenexa, KS

 - Used excel to update and analyze data from 17 stores within the United States to ensure optimal cash and coin levels.
-- Identified, analyzed, and interpreted trends within complex data sets. ##W
+- Identified, analyzed, and interpreted trends within complex data sets.
-- Retrieved data from various reporting systems and used tools to generate recommendations. ##
+- Retrieved data from various reporting systems and used tools to generate recommendations.
 - Communicated with third parties on a daily basis and placed orders with banking partners.